-Today in 2003: Opportunity blasts off to Mars | EarthSky.org
+EarthSky | Opportunity left for Mars 19 years ago today

 This is a hard day.
 Even though it’s a machine and we’re saying goodbye, it’s still very hard and very poignant, but we had to do that.
 We came to that point.

-From the day Opportunity landed, a team of mission engineers, rover drivers and scientists on Earth collaborated to overcome challenges and get the rover from one geologic site on Mars to the next.
-They plotted workable avenues over rugged terrain so that the 384-pound (174-kilogram) Martian explorer could maneuver around and, at times, over rocks and boulders, climb gravel-strewn slopes as steep as 32 degrees (an off-Earth record), probe crater floors, summit hills and traverse possible dry riverbeds.
+From the day Opportunity landed, a team of mission engineers, rover drivers and scientists on Earth collaborated to get the rover from one geologic site on Mars to the next.
+They plotted workable avenues over rugged terrain so the 384-pound (174-kilogram) Martian explorer could maneuver around and over rocks and boulders and climb gravel-strewn slopes as steep as 32 degrees (an off-Earth record).
+It could also probe crater floors, summit hills and traverse possible dry riverbeds.
 Its final venture brought it to the western limb of Perseverance Valley.
-Opportunity’s achievements include:
+Overall, Opportunity’s achievements include:

 – Returning more than 217,000 images, including 15 360-degree color panoramas.

-– Exposing the surfaces of 52 rocks to reveal fresh mineral surfaces for analysis and cleared 72 additional targets with a brush to prepare them for inspection with spectrometers and a microscopic imager.
+– Exposing the surfaces of 52 rocks to reveal fresh mineral surfaces for analysis.

+– clearing 72 additional targets with a brush to prepare them for inspection with spectrometers and a microscopic imager.

 – Finding hematite, a mineral that forms in water, at its landing site.